seedifferently/the-great-web-framework-shootout/go-stdlib/README.rst

 Synopsis
 ================================================================================

+An implementation of the 'webgo' benchmark that uses Go's built-in net/http and html/template pacakges instead of web.go and mustache.go.
+This implementation also provides a database example using the built-in database/sql abstraction layer and mattn's go-sqlite3.

-An implementation of the 'webgo' benchmark without using web.go, mustache.go, or any non-standard libraries.
-Go's http and template packages are more mature.
+Go's http and template packages are more mature and featureful than the libraries orignally chosen for the shootout.

-It was written to run against Go version weekly.2012-02-14.
+This was written to run against Go version weekly.2012-02-14.